bbc/tal/widgets/carousel.md

 In some situations, this may not be desired.
 To enable varied behaviour, there are alternative WidgetStrip and Navigator classes.

 Broadly the widget strip represents the cardboard and the navigator is something that keeps track of what is active and what can be made active in the future.

+The Widget Strip and navigator can be changed via setWidgetStrip and setNavigator.
+Both methods take a constructor function, not an instance (The Carousel instantiates them for you)

 #### Wrapping carousels
 You may want a carousel which behaves as though the strip was a loop with the start and end joined, allowing infinite navigation in each direction.